morrownr/8812au/README.md

 Step 1: Open a terminal (Ctrl+Alt+T)

-Step 2: Update the system (select the option for the OS you are using):
+Step 2: Update the system (select the option for the OS you are using)
 ```
     Option for Debian based distributions such as Ubuntu, Linux Mint and the Raspberry Pi OS: